wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Ability to automatically lockout IP address ranges which attempt to login with an invalid username.
 * Ability to see a list of all the users who are currently logged into your site.
 * Allows you to specify one or more IP addresses in a special whitelist.
 The whitelisted IP addresses will have access to your WP login page.
-* Add captcha to WordPress Login form
+* Add captcha to WordPress Login form.
+* Add captcha to the forgot password form of your WP Login system.

 = User Registration Security =
 * Enable manual approval of WordPress user accounts.
 If your site allows people to create their own accounts via the WordPress registration form, then you can minimize SPAM or bogus registrations by manually approving each registration.